beyondscreen/fivetwelve/README.md

 // ...
 ```

-*(please note that, if you are using babel, you will additionally need to whitelist the module using babels ignore-setting.
+*(please note that, depending on your compiler-setup (browserify/babel for instance), you might need to whitelist the module using babels ignore-setting.
 Using `ignore: /node_modules\/(?!fivetwelve)/` worked for me).*

 Alternatively you can use the compiled ES5-Version that comes with this package by appending `/es5` to the module-names: